Yes, but you may not apply to more than one doctoral program a semester.

 Yes.
 A superintendent will have 24/7 responsibilities to respond to facility, maintenance and mechanical issues.

-The building will have a virtual doorman, i.e., each apartment will be equipped with a video intercom connected to the building’s front door.
+The building has a virtual doorman, i.e., each apartment will be equipped with a video intercom connected to the building’s front door.

 Individual students may license an entire unit or may license a bedroom in a multi-bedroom unit.
 If you license a bedroom in a multi-bedroom unit, the other occupants of the unit will be assigned by the Graduate Center.